Martin Primary School

 Rights Respecting School.

-At Martin Primary School we believe that in order for children to be the best they can be they need to grow up knowing and understanding their rights, as laid down by the United Nations Conventions on the Rights of the Child.
+Martin Primary School was re-accredited as a Gold Rights Respecting School in December 2023.
+We believe that in order for children to be the best they can be, they need to grow up knowing and understanding their rights, as laid down by the United Nations Conventions on the Rights of the Child.
 We believe that having this awareness and knowledge ensures that children have respect for themselves, for others and for the world in which they live.
 There are 42 rights to which children are entitled; those can be summarised as:

-Feedback from our assessment for the Gold Level Award:
+Feedback from our assessment in December 2023 for the Gold Level Award: